pluggdapps/pluggdapps/docs/configuration.rst

 pluggdapps.docroot
 ------------------

+IHTTPResponse
+    Name of the plugin to encapsulate HTTP response.

+favicon
+    To use a different file for favorite icon, configure the file path here.
+File path must be relative to ``rootloc``.

+IHTTPCookie
+    Plugin implementing IHTTPCookie interface spec.
+Methods from this plugin will be used to process both request cookies and response cookies.

 IHTTPRouter
     IHTTPRouter plugin.
 Base router plugin for resolving requests to view- callable.

+IHTTPInBound
+    A string of comma seperated value, where each value names a IHTTPInBound plugin.
+Transforms will be applied in specified order.

 language
     Default language to use in content negotiation.
 This can be customized for each view (or resource-variant)

-encoding
-    Default character encoding to use on HTTP response.
-This can be customized for each view (or resource-variant)

-IHTTPCookie
-    Plugin implementing IHTTPCookie interface spec.
-Methods from this plugin will be used to process both request cookies and response cookies.

-IHTTPOutBound
-    A string of comma seperated value, where each value names a IHTTPOutBound plugin.
-Transforms will be applied in specified order.

-rootloc
-    Root location containing the web-site documents.

-favicon
-    To use a different file for favorite icon, configure the file path here.
-File path must be relative to ``rootloc``.

 IHTTPRequest
     Name of the plugin to encapsulate HTTP request.